m-ulmestrand/self-driving-ai/README.md

 Example of a neural network controlling the car model, trained for a few minutes on an NVIDIA GeForce RTX 3050 laptop GPU.
+That's right, just a few minutes, on a laptop!

 ## Neural network
 At the time being, the brain of the car is a simple fully connected neural network.